 In winter, all leaves and fruits of the walnut tree are fallen.
 The bark is especially helpful in identifying walnut trees in the winter season when they’ve dropped their leaves and aren’t producing fruit.

 We’ve reviewed what does a walnut tree look like.
 Perhaps from now on, you can easily identify a walnut tree.
+It can be said the most important element to identify a walnut tree is its leaves.

 If you find a walnut tree, be sure to pay attention to the following warning:

-Sleeping under a walnut tree is not a good idea due to a large amount of carbon dioxide in the night, and it’s deadly! :skull:
+Sleeping under a walnut tree is not a good idea due to a large amount of carbon dioxide in the night, and it’s deadly!